-- Bloomberg Law's Bankruptcy Practice Center includes federal decisions arranged by court and state court bankruptcy and insolvency opinions.
-Federal court dockets can also be searched through this practice center.
+Online, federal bankruptcy cases are found in bankruptcy practice centers on Lexis Advance, Westlaw, and Bloomberg Law described in Part I above.
+Bloomberg Law also includes state court bankruptcy and insolvency opinions and federal court dockets.
 Bloomberg BNA’s Bankruptcy Law Resource Center includes cases cited in certain BNA publications and in American Bankruptcy Institute books since October 2005.

 Bankruptcy cases are governed by the Federal Rules of Bankruptcy Procedure, also known as the "Bankruptcy Rules."
 The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended in April 2015, effective December 2015.
 The Bankruptcy Rules also prescribe the use of Official Forms in bankruptcy cases.

 The Bankruptcy Rules and Official Forms are available in print and online.
 In print, they can be found as part of the official and unofficial versions of the United States Code.
 The Bankruptcy Rules are located in an appendix to Title 11 in the official U.S.C., appearing after Chapter 15 of the Bankruptcy Code.
 The U.S.C. refers users to the website of the United States Courts (see below) for the Official Forms.